 Dictatorships use many discriminatory policies to repress their population and dissidents face the worst of their fury.
 Political repression such as human rights violations, surveillance abuse, police brutality, imprisonment, involuntary settlement, stripping of citizen’s rights, and violent action or terror such as murder, summary executions, torture, forced disappearance and other extrajudicial punishment.
 Also visit our articles on international corruption.

 When dissidents unite for a common cause they often become a dissident movement.
 All modern dictatorships are opposed by established dissident movements that exist both inside and outside their borders.
 Many dissident movements find shelter and support for their activities inside the democratic world.
-Also, take a look at our articles on what some consider American dissidents including Eric Snowden, Julian Assange, and Bradley Manning.
+Also, take a look at our articles on what we call Technology Dissidents including web-minded individuals like Lawrence Lessig, Eric Snowden, Julian Assange, and Bradley Manning.